Mac.Robertson Girls' High School

-The Mac.Robertson Girls' High School (also known simply as Mac.Rob or MGHS) is a government-funded single-sex academically selective secondary day school, located in the South Melbourne, Victoria, Australia.
-Entry for Mac.Rob, which is operated by the Victoria Department of Education, is by competitive academic examination.
+The Mac.Robertson Girls' High School (also known simply as Mac.Rob or MGHS) is a government-funded single-sex academically selective secondary day school, located in Albert Park, Victoria, Australia.
+Entry for Mac.Rob, which is operated by the Victorian Department of Education, is by competitive academic examination.
 It is unique in its status as a statewide provider for girls in Year Nine to Year Twelve.
 The equivalent for boys is its brother school, Melbourne High School.
-Each year, over 3,000 candidates sit the entrance examination for a total of approximately 960 places (across all four schools).
+Each year, up to 8,000 candidates sit the entrance examination for a total of approximately 960 places (across all four schools).

 Overview

 In 2001, The Sun-Herald ranked the Mac.Robertson Girls' High School sixth in Australia's top ten girls' schools, based on the number of its alumnae mentioned in the Who's Who in Australia.
 The Mac.Robertson Girls' High School has a long tradition of academic excellence with Victorian Certificate of Education (VCE) scores propelling the school to be ranked first in the State of Victoria for seven consecutive years from 2002 to 2008, inclusive.
 The school was ranked third in 2009, but reclaimed its No. 1 ranking once again in 2010, 2011, 2013 and 2018.
 Mac.Robertson Girls' High School was ranked second out of all state secondary schools in Victoria based on VCE results in 2018.